rwpi/VideoTimestamp/README.md

-# Video Timestamp (VTS)
+# Video Timestamp For Private Investigators (VTS)

 # **[*Download Latest Version Here*](https://github.com/rwpi/videotimestamp/releases/latest)**

 ## Overview
-Video Timestamp (VTS) is a cross-platform Python-based application that adds timestamp overlays to camcorder video files.
+Private Investigator Video Timestamp (VTS) is a cross-platform Python-based application that adds timestamp overlays to camcorder video files.
 It leverages the metadata within a file to extract date and time information, which is then overlaid onto the video files.

 Currently, VTS supports AVCHD (.MTS) video files from Sony and Panasonic camcorders.
 If your camera or video file format is not supported, please file an issue on GitHub with the camera make/model and a small sample video file.
 We are continually expanding our support and your contribution will help us improve.